ibm-cloud-docs/workload-protection/cspm-implement.md

 1. Go to the **Resource list** and select your {{site.data.keyword.sysdigsecure_short}} instance.
 You can find your {{site.data.keyword.sysdigsecure_short}} instances under the **Security** section.
 2. Select **Sources** and go to the **IBM Cloud Account** tab.
 3. In this tab, click on **Add**.
-Introduce the trusted profile name, {{site.data.keyword.appconfig_short}} name, and plan you would like to use.
+Introduce the trusted profile name, {{site.data.keyword.appconfig_short}} name, and select the plan.
 4. Finally, click on **Add** to have CSPM on your {{site.data.keyword.cloud_notm}} account.

-Once you provision your instance, results are displayed a few minutes after the connection is established, varying by the scale of the resources.
+Once you provision your instance, results are displayed a few minutes after the connection is established, depending on the number of resources.

-## Integrating to a new {{site.data.keyword.sysdigsecure_short}} instance via UI
+## Integrating to a new {{site.data.keyword.sysdigsecure_short}} instance
 {: #cspm-implement-ui-new}
 {: ui}